backstage/backstage/.changeset/purple-waves-smile.md

 '@backstage/plugin-auth-backend-module-guest-provider': patch
 ---

-Error if used outside of a development environment
+Error if used outside of a development environment without explicit allowance